SprintingSnail69/coolsounds/README.md

 - Pro at every language
 - Joined 2 days after launch
 - Added like 27 sounds
-- Did all the CSS
+- Cooking with the CSS
-- Helped with HTML and JS
+- Did like half of the HTML and JS
 > more sounds to come... <br>
 >             - cobblesteve01